 Parish: Capel

 Settlement: Five Oak Green

 Gross area (ha): 2.10

 Developable area (ha): 1.99

 Site type: Greenfield site adjacent to existing Limits to Built Development

 Potential site use: Site has been assessed for development potential, notably for residential use.

 Potential yield if residential: 60

-Issues to consider: Green Belt considerations; AONB (1 component part); Ecological interest; notable feature/designation; Land contamination (Works Unspecified Use (medium)); Flooding considerations; SFRA Flood Zone 2, 3a, 3b; ALC: Grade 2, Grade 3
+Issues to consider: MGB; Flood Zone 2; Flood Zone 3; HLC Period: Early medieval, Early 20th century; APA: General background archaeological potential; ALC: GRADE 3, GRADE 2; LCA: Low Weald Farmland; Land contamination (Works Unspecified Use (medium))

 Site Description: The site is a greenfield site, possibly once an orchard.
 There are no existing buildings on the site.
 The site is adjoined by residential, commercial, orchards and field.
 Site boundaries include fencing, trees and a ditch with a stream running through it.
 There is currently no obvious means of vehicular access to the site.
 There are pavements along Five Oak Green Road.
 The site is generally flat in character.
-Suitability: Unsuitable: see reason below Availability: Available Multiple ownership Achievability: N/A Sustainability A site that scores several neutrals and some positives.
-It is Assessment: currently constrained by the lack of vehicular access.
+Suitability: Unsuitable: The site would be an encroachment into the countryside beyond which would be logical.
+There are also concerns about the ability to achieve an appropriate means of access to the site and concerns that this site is part of a larger Green Belt parcel the release of which would result in very high harm.
+Availability: Available Multiple ownership Achievability: N/A Sustainability Assessment: A site that scores several neutrals and some positives.
 It is let down on its land use and landscape score reflecting the loss of a greenfield site located within the Green Belt being part of a larger broad parcel (score adjusted to reflect this) that would have very high harm if released from the Green Belt.
 A large part of the site is also agricultural Grade 2 which influences this score.
 This site would have a negative impact on the landscape setting of the settlement.
 Conclusion: This site is considered unsuitable as a potential site allocation.
-Reason: The site would be an encroachment into the countryside beyond which would be logical.
-There are also concerns about the ability to achieve an appropriate means of access to the site nd concerns that this site is part of a larger Green Belt parcel the release of which would result in very high harm.
+Reason: Concerns over highways and landscape matters in allocating this site for development.